gordonthree/canbus-sw-proto/README.md

 # CAN bus switch prototype

-Some circut board sketches in the free version of EagleCad
+Some circuit board sketches in the free version of EagleCad

 ## Brain board
 * Raspberry Pi 3 or 4?